-An alternative to walking up and down the staircase is the stairlift.
+An alternative to walking up and down the staircase is a stairlift.
 This mechanical, motorised device allows you to take a comfortable seat as it carries you up and down the stairs.
 There are a range of models available, with different designs available for different shaped staircases.

 The stairlift will give you a much needed rest as it carries you up the stairs.
 The fears of tripping or falling are taken away with this one piece of machinery.
-We would advise that you do some research before purchasing a stairlift, to ensure that you a buying the most reliable, yet reliable version.
+We would advise that you do some research before purchasing a stairlift, to ensure that you a buying the most suitable, yet reliable version.

 Install a Downstairs Toilet

 If the idea of a stairlift doesn’t suit you, then it could be a nice idea to install a downstairs toilet.
 Older people naturally need to use the toilet more than younger people, which means this is the most common reason to use the staircase during the day.

 Having a toilet downstairs removes this need to use the staircase, which in-turn decreases the chances of an accident.
 Of course, having a toilet downstairs also means you don’t have as far to travel to reach it.
 This means you don’t need to rush, which in itself may trigger a fall.

 Installing a downstairs toilet may also increase the value of your home should you ever decide to move.

 If you’re really struggling with your staircase and the ideas shared in this article aren’t an option, it may be for the best if you consider moving to a bungalow.
 A bungalow removes the obstacle of a staircase, with every room on the same level.

 Downsizing from a big house to a bungalow is a common occurrence for older people, as it just makes life much easier.
 In a bungalow you’re always close to the room that you need to be in next, without having to walk up and down a staircase.